madhobi/Language-Processing-with-Python/README.md

     - index the tokens
     - map tokens to numeric vector

+Since these tasks are very common, there are already a number of builtin libraries in Python.
+I have used sklearn and keras to handle the text preprocessing part.

+#### Defining the model
-#### Two types of model considering word order
+There are two types of model considering the order of the words:
-- Bag-of-words model: discard word order, ususally uses n-gram tokenization as it keeps a small amount of local word ordering
+- Bag-of-words model: discard word order
-- Sequence model: care about word order, usually uses word-level tokenization
+- Sequence model: carry information about word order

+Here I have used the bag-of-words approach.
+It is generally a good idea to start with a simpler model and gradually go for more complex models.
+In the first notebook, I have established a baseline using LogisticRegression model.
+Then I experiemnted with n-gram models as it keeps a small amount of local word ordering.
+Since the data is balanced, I have used "accuracy" as the evaluation metrics.